mthussain1234/DevOps_with_Cloud_AWS/WhatisDevopsscript.md

 # What is DevOps

 So what is DevOps.
-DevOps is a way of working taht combines software development with operation teams to create and deliver this software with higher quality and delivered faster.
+DevOps is a way of working that combines software development with operation teams to create and deliver this software with higher quality and delivered faster.

 DevOps is a collaborative approach which encourages communication and cooperation between the two teams.